 - Inferior data quality

 For this comparison, we’ll use an official Ryte video showing how to use their product.
-It’s available here if you wish to view it.
 I’ve taken screenshots and timestamps so that we can compare them.

 For comparison, we’re using the same focus topic and existing page in both MarketMuse and Ryte.